Overview

 • Invalid syntax or use of \$.
 That character is interpolated on RHEL 7-based systems, but not on systems that are RHEL 8-based.

-• Any unsupported repositories that have packages installed.
+• Any unsupported repositories with packages installed.